 And so, in response to these objections Descartes gives us some refinements on his account of consciousness.
 Consciousness, for Descartes, is an intrinsic property of all thoughts (even of the thoughts of infants) by which the subject becomes aware of the thought itself.
-While this involves reflection, this is not distinct from the thought itself.
+While this involves reflection, the reflective thought is not distinct from the initial thought itself.

-The adjustments Descartes makes in his claims about consciousness have led some scholars to conclude that Descartes doesn't have a single account of consciousness.
-Rather, he is working with multiple distinct notions of consciousness (see Radner 1988 and Lähteenmäki 2007).
+The adjustments Descartes makes in his claims about consciousness have led some scholars to conclude that Descartes doesn’t have a single account of consciousness.
+Rather, he is working with multiple distinct notions of consciousness (see Radner 1988, Lähteenmäki 2007, and Simmons 2012).
 Whether or not he would have been aware of this is unclear.

 Summary.
 Descartes provides one of the first purely psychological uses of the concept of consciousness when he defines thought in terms of consciousness.
 However, he does not provide an analysis of the concept.
 Rather, he employs the concept in a way that grounds his epistemic claims in the Meditations, for example.
 But the ways in which he employs the concept is suggestive of an analysis: a conscious thought is a mental state that is somehow self-intimating.
 And all thoughts, according to Descartes, have this basic property.